-The County Service Area (CSA) No. 68 - Valley of the Moon was established by an act of the Board of Supervisors of the County of San Bernardino (the County) on December 1, 1969 under Section 4700 of the State Health & Safety Code to maintain 4 miles of paved roads.
+The County Service Area (CSA) No. 68 - Valley of the Moon was established by an act of the Board of Supervisors of the San Bernardino County (the County) on December 1, 1969 under Section 4700 of the State Health & Safety Code to maintain 4 miles of paved roads.

-The CSA is a component unit of the County of San Bernardino and is governed by the actions of the County Board of Supervisors.
+The CSA is a component unit of San Bernardino County and is governed by the actions of the County Board of Supervisors.

-The accompanying financial statements reflect only the accounts of the County Service Area No. 68 Valley of the Moon of the County of San Bernardino and are not intended to present the financial position of the County taken as a whole.
+The accompanying financial statements reflect only the accounts of the County Service Area No. 68 Valley of the Moon of San Bernardino County and are not intended to present the financial position of the County taken as a whole.

-Because the CSA meets the reporting entity criteria established by the Governmental Accounting Standards Board (GASB), the CSA's financial statements have also been included in the Comprehensive Annual Financial Report of the County as a "component unit" for the fiscal year ended June 30, 2020.
+Because the CSA meets the reporting entity criteria established by the Governmental Accounting Standards Board (GASB), the CSA's financial statements have also been included in the Annual Comprehensive Financial Report of the County as a "component unit" for the fiscal year ended June 30, 2021.